Snow: Self-organizing Broadcast Protocol for Cloud: Experiment

-Although each node in a gossip protocol has the same fan-out value, a substantial amount of traffic is wasted by broadcasting messages to nodes that have already received them, as illustrated by the RMR in Figure \ref{fig:stable}.
-Furthermore, as discussed in Section \ref{sec:Existing Protocols}, if the $k$ does not scale with the cluster size, gossip is highly likely to fail in delivering messages to all nodes.
-In a stable environment, the Latency Distribution Tail (LDT) of the gossip protocol is not particularly prominent.
-However, it is important to note that it never achieves 100\% reliability, which in turn makes other performance metrics appear more favorable.
-Moreover, since nodes in gossip protocols select forwarding targets randomly, fan-in can also become a bottleneck.
-If too many nodes choose the same node for forwarding, it may lead to congestion.
+Although each node in a Gossip protocol has the same fan-out value, a substantial amount of traffic is wasted by broadcasting messages to nodes that have already received them, as illustrated by the RMR in Figure \ref{fig:stable}.
+Furthermore, as discussed in Section \ref{sec:Existing Protocols}, if the $k$ does not scale with the cluster size, Gossip is highly likely to fail in delivering messages to all nodes.
+The LDT of the Gossip protocol is not particularly prominent.
+However, we emphasize that it never achieves 100\% Reliability, which in turn makes other performance metrics appear more favorable.

-In Snow, the RMR of the node coloring algorithm is twice that of the standard algorithm.
-However, during a single independent broadcast, each node forwards the message to at most $k$ nodes(except for the root node, which forwards to $k+1$ nodes).
-The additional message traffic is contributed by some leaf nodes, without consuming the fan-out capacity of internal nodes.
-The node coloring algorithm constructs two trees, which brings additional benefits.
+In Snow, the RMR of the Node Coloring algorithm is twice that of the standard algorithm.
+Nevertheless, during a single independent broadcast, each node forwards the message to at most $k$ nodes (except for the root node, which forwards to $k+1$ nodes).
+As mentioned in Section \ref{sec:Node Coloring}, this additional traffic originates entirely from leaf nodes, without consuming the fan-out capacity of internal nodes.
+The Node Coloring algorithm constructs two trees, which brings additional benefits.
 As previously mentioned, each node has two distinct paths to receive messages.
-This helps mitigate the straggler problem to some extent and accelerates message convergence.
-Furthermore, since these trees are built simultaneously, assuming similar processing speeds across nodes, the Primary Tree will first broadcast to its internal nodes, while the Secondary Tree will prioritize broadcasting to the leaf nodes of the Primary Tree.
-In other words, by the time message dissemination has converged, neither tree may have fully completed its broadcast.
-This characteristic contributes to optimizing the delivery Time.
+This partially mitigates the straggler problem and speeds up message convergence.
+Furthermore, since both trees are built simultaneously, when message convergence occurs, both trees might have yet to complete their respective propagations.
+This characteristic contributes to optimizing the delivery time.